radar/summer/README.markdown

 * channels: Channels to join on startup.
 * auto_rejoin: Set this to true if you want the bot to re-join any channel it's kicked from.
 * nickserv_password: Password to send to nickserv after connection but before joining any channels
+* server_password: Password to authenticate with a server the irc server requires it.
+* use_ssl: `true` or `false` defaults to `false`.
+If an IRC server requires SSL, it will establish the connection

 ## `did_start_up`